Flux (metallurgy): Soldering

 In soldering metals, flux serves a threefold purpose: it removes any oxidized metal from the surfaces to be soldered, seals out air thus preventing further oxidation, and improves the wetting characteristics of the liquid solder.
-Some fluxes are corrosive, so the parts have to be cleaned with a damp sponge or other absorbent material after soldering to prevent damage.
+Some fluxes are corrosive, so the parts must be cleaned with a damp sponge or other absorbent material after soldering to prevent damage.
 Several types of flux are used in electronics.

 A number of standards exist to define the various flux types.
 The principal standard is J-STD-004.

 Various tests, including the ROSE test, may be used after soldering to check for the presence of ionic or other contaminants that could cause short circuits or other problems.

 Brazing and silver soldering

 Flux for hard soldering, used by silversmiths.

 Brazing (sometimes known as silver soldering or hard soldering) requires a higher temperature than soft soldering (> 450 °C).
-As well as removing existing oxides, rapid oxidation of the metal at the elevated temperatures has to be avoided.
-This means that fluxes need to be more aggressive and to provide a physical barrier.
+As well as removing existing oxides, rapid oxidation of the metal at the elevated temperatures must be avoided.
+This means that fluxes must be more aggressive and to provide a physical barrier.
 Traditionally borax was used as a flux for brazing, but there are now many different fluxes available, often using active chemicals such as fluorides as well as wetting agents.
 Many of these chemicals are toxic and due care should be taken during their use.